 - Will power can be deployed into the managerial Parts.
 These managerial Parts can, with effort, force other Parts into submission.
 This indeed makes some space for the Self to shine.
 However, this situation is a spiritual bypass because the Parts are suppressed.
 This is an unstable truce.

 What is often not appreciated is that the typical instructions for How to Meditate are like training wheels.
 After a little practice, the method itself becomes a hindrance to meditation because it requires too much effort.
+This is where things can go wrong (see note 2).
 In the best case, a person with 2:3 Self to Parts ratio might reach 6:4, but the method itself puts a limit on the degree of unblending.
 To really enjoy the Self in a profound way, all the Parts must willingly cede the stage to the Self, including the focuser and bouncer Parts.
 In a paradoxical twist, the Self shines brightly in direct relation to the effortlessness involved in the meditating: the less effort utilised, the more Self shines.
 In this way we can see that Parts unblending by ceding the stage to the Self must be done with full consent on their part; without fight, fear or dismissal, but instead with natural ease.

 Easing into effortlessness